-The JHS SuperBolt overdrive pedal, at its heart, is a discreet circuit, designed to emulate the tone and character of the 1960’s-era Supro® amps.
+The JHS SuperBolt overdrive pedal, at its heart, is a discreet circuit designed to emulate the tone and character of the 1960’s-era Supro® amps.
 From its touch-sensitivity to the way the pedal sags with tube rectifier color at higher gain settings, the SuperBolt will give any guitar rig a versatile and useful new set of tones, reminiscent of some of the greatest sounds ever recorded.
-With 3 simple knob controls named Volume, Tone, and Drive, you will have the ability to make any guitar rig drip with vintage soul and attitude that no pedal has ever delivered- until now.
+With three simple knob controls named Volume, Tone, Drive and a Gain toggle, you will have the ability to make any guitar rig drip with vintage soul and attitude.

 To understand how the SuperBolt operates, let’s begin with the Drive knob.
 As you turn up the Drive, it’s like turning the volume knob on one of these small-box vintage amps; the more you turn it up, the dirtier it gets.
 Next, the Volume knob acts like what some would call a master volume.
 None of the vintage Supro® amps had this control, but it works perfectly for letting the SuperBolt get the dirty cranked-volume tones with the Drive knob and then backing down the loudness factor with the Volume knob.
+The V2 has an improved taper with a wider "sweet spot" for adjusting the best volume.
 The third knob is the Tone control, fairly true to the designs in many of these vintage amps.
 Our Tone control will serve as a breath of fresh air to all of you who are tired of the unusable and treble-ridden tone controls out there.
-All the way up, it is a biting and sharp tone that is extremely usable and easy on the ears; all the way back, you will find a dark but well-focused range of tones, useful for jazz and more subtle styles.
+All the way up, it is a biting and sharp tone that is extremely usable and easy on the ears; all the way back, you will find a dark but well-focused range of tones useful for jazz and more subtle styles.

-You will notice that the overall tone is open and full, without the compression found in many overdrives on the market.
+You will notice that the overall tone is open and full without the compression found in many overdrives on the market.
 It will compliment a more compressed drive beautifully, and it stacks well with everything we have tried — and we’ve tried a lot.
 If you love boosting your amp into natural overdrive, you have never heard anything do this like the SuperBolt.
-It will literally make any amp into a fire-breathing dirt machine.
+It will make any amp into a fire-breathing dirt machine.
 If you want a classic tool for your guitar rig that can handle any style you throw at it, the SuperBolt is for you.
-We believe this is a truly unique pedal in a world full of overdrives; get a taste of something different today!
+We believe this is a truly unique pedal in a world full of overdrives… get a taste of something different today!

 711 Main Street